-If patients seek advice before medical evaluation, they are told not to throw out or change clothing, wash, shower, douche, brush their teeth, or use mouthwash; doing so may destroy evidence.
+If patients seek advice before medical evaluation, they are told not to throw out or change clothing, wash, shower, douche, brush their teeth, clip their fingernails, or use mouthwash; doing so may destroy evidence.

 Whenever possible, all people who are raped are referred to a local rape center, often a hospital emergency department; such centers are staffed by specially trained practitioners (eg, sexual assault nurse examiners [SANE]).
+Some areas in the US have a sexual assault response team (SART), which includes members from health care, forensics, the local rape crisis center, law enforcement, and the prosecutor's office.
 Benefits of a rape evaluation are explained, but patients are free to consent to or decline the evaluation.
 The police are notified if patients consent.
 Most patients are greatly traumatized, and their care requires sensitivity, empathy, and compassion.
-Females may feel more comfortable with a female physician; a female staff member should accompany all males evaluating a female.
+Patients may feel more comfortable with a physician of the same sex; all patients should be asked about their preference before the examination.
+A female staff member should accompany all males evaluating a female.
 Patients are provided privacy and quiet whenever possible.

 A form (sometimes part of a rape kit) is used to record legal evidence and medical findings (for typical elements in the form, see Table: Typical Examination for Alleged Rape); it should be adapted to local requirements.
 Because the medical record may be used in court, results should be written legibly and in nontechnical language that can be understood by a jury.